mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "So, let's get down to details.
 I can get you into the senate, and put the guards at ease, but I will not follow you in or introduce you.
 I'm not getting wrapped up in this."

+"Wait, wait.
+I never said I was barging into the senate?"

+"Why else would you be traveling there alone?"

+He had my entire plan figured out.
+How?

-"But you would be a tremendous help in vouching for me."
+"You would be a tremendous help in vouching for me."

 "Ah... but I really wouldn't"

-"You were on the Senate!"
+"But you were a fidelant."

-"I was... but I didn't exactly leave on the best terms."
+"I was..." he said .
+"I didn't exactly leave on the best terms."

 "What do you mean?"

-"There were some senators that I didn't exactly see eye-to-eye with.
+"There were some fidelants that I didn't exactly see eye-to-eye with.
 And we would often resort to...vulgarities to express our disdain for each other."

 "So?
-People get into shouting matches all the time."
+People shout at each other all the time."

 "Has Melna never told you what the Senate's laws are like?
-The laws were written by religious fanatics hundreds of Ma'to ago.
+They were written by religious fanatics hundreds of ma'tova ago.
 Any sort of shouting or vulgarity is considered a 'corruption of consciousness' and isn't tolerated.
 Needless to say, they had to let me go."

 "Why you and not the others?"